 Any degree of variation, seems to be totally within the two larger species.
 Both show huge variation in the ground colour of the forewings, but in the Large Yellow Underwing, variation is often considerable.

 Nottinghamshire has five species of Noctua Yellow Underwings.
-A fifth species, the Lunar Yellow Underwing, was lost from the county list since well before the publication of J.W.
+A sixth species, the Lunar Yellow Underwing, was lost from the county list since well before the publication of J.W.
 Carr's "The Invertebrate Fauna of Nottinghamshire" in 1916.
 Those species still found in Nottinghamshire are Large Yellow Underwing Noctua pronuba, Broad-bordered Yellow Underwing Noctua comes, Lesser Broad-bordered Yellow Underwing Noctua janthe and the Least Yellow Underwing Noctua interjecta.
 All four are presently classed as common.

 |73.342 ....
 B&F 2107 ....
 Large Yellow Underwing Noctua pronuba (Linnaeus, 1758)|

 Nottinghamshire status and distribution: Very common throughout Nottinghamshire.
 The most likely of the Yellow Underwings to be disturbed from leaf litter or low vegetation during the day and extremely common at MV light.